 Let's go.

-We're willing to hear this, or at least he is, and and won't he make that decision on his own?
+We're willing to hear this, or at least he is.

-But I'll turn that over um, you know, to Chris uh to to finish up on that, because I I think he's probably gonna consult with the Well, let me let me just remind people what you're referring to, because in Pennsylvania, it's uh without going into all the details here, they passed Act 77, which massively expanded mail in voting, passed by state democrats, signed by the state's Democratic governor the in the lead up to this election.
+Well, let me just remind people what you're referring to because in Pennsylvania, without going into all the details here, they passed Act 77, which massively expanded mail-in voting passed by state Democrats, signed by the state's Democratic governor in the lead up to this election.

-But the problem is that's direct violation of Pennsylvania's constitution, their state constitution carefully documents restrictions surrounding specifically mail-in voting.
+Their state constitution carefully documents restrictions surrounding specifically mail-in voting.

 Yeah, and that's a completely separate track, too.

-It is so important that the Supreme Court takes these cases, and as Don was mentioning, and you were mentioning Sean, the you know, it looks like Justice Alito is is very eager to ensure that the Constitution is abided by here.
+And as Don was mentioning, and you were mentioning, Sean, it looks like Justice Alito is very eager to ensure that the Constitution is abided by here.

 Of course, Justice Thomas concurred alongside Justice Rehnquist 20 years ago in Bush v.
+Gore when Justice Rehnquist pointed to the electors clause.

 And you wanted to add Don Brown.

-It's gonna be a real gut check for these justices and for others as well, including state legislatures, but but there should be no hesitation at all on whether to take this.
+It's going to be a real gut check for these justices and for others as well, including state legislatures.

 This isn't a matter of learning lessons for 2022.

-We must draw the line now and save the Republic, and these justices are going to have to put their oaths on the line when they consider what to do here, and they got to be in our thoughts and prayers.
+And these justices are going to have to put their oaths on the line when they consider what to do here.

-Now, the appointment of Amy Coney Barrett, I think could be game changing.
+Now, the appointment of Amy Coney Barrett, I think, could be game-changing.

 I'm not really too worried about Sam Alito or Clarence Thomas or even Neil Gorsuch, to be honest.